Allies, HAES providers, body image and body positivity activists, and influencers who live in small and medium-sized bodies:

-(A reminder: Lindo Bacon, who is a treasure of a human and a vital part of the health at every size movement, is just one of many many people who laid that groundwork, many of whom were and are fat.
+(A reminder: Lindo Bacon is just one of many many people who laid that groundwork, many of whom were and are fat.
 Look farther than just thin bodies when you look at movement history.)

 3. Stop taking up the fat air in the room

 This is a particularly challenging one, because all of us at every size can experience body image issues and we’re all affected by fatphobia.

 But if you live in a small or medium-sized body, stop taking and using the language that fat folks use to describe our bodies.
 Separate how you might feel about your particular body from how it is perceived culturally.

 Stop calling your rear end a “fat ass” if your ass is not, actually, particularly fat.
 Stop posting photos where you’ve slouched way over so that you can point to tiny fat rolls.
 Stop calling small B-shaped bellies “FUPAs.”
 That means something, and it’s not “the lower half of my belly.”
 Stop calling yourself “fat” if you wear a clothing size smaller than a U.S. 12/14.

 When you act like your body is at the very large end of the body size spectrum and it’s not, you increase fatphobia by limiting your audience’s imagination and ability to empathize with bodies that you’re implying don’t even exist.

 If you want to talk about fatness, talk about fatness, and show actual fat bodies when you do so, rather than a contrived version of your own body.
 You can lift up and promote marginalized bodies and still add your own thoughts on fatness and weight to those posts.

 4. Put your money where your mouth is